mlin1026/cse15l-lab-reports/lab-report-1-week-2.md

 ![Acc](Account_lookup.jpg)

-3. Here you will find the account username that you are associate with, the one we are using is cs15lwi*** since we are in CSE 15L class.
+3. Here you will find the account username that you are associate with, the one we are using is cs15lwi***(replace the stars with whatever your letters are) since we are in CSE 15L class.

-4. Now you can try to connect with UCSd computer by using `ssh cs15lwi22**@ieng6.ucsd.edu`
+4. Now you can try to connect with UCSD computer by using `ssh cs15lwi22**@ieng6.ucsd.edu`
 You may use terminal in VS code or cmd in windows.
 You will encounter something like
 ```